Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 title: What Cybersecurity Is, For Real
 episode: 01

+note
+Opening reference: scripts/awnt_truth_musical_opening.md
+Ending reference: scripts/awnt_truth_musical_ending.md
+Do not change punctuation or line breaks in the opening or ending.

 script

-Hey there!
+Hey there.

 I heard you had some questions
 about cybersecurity.

-No worries.
+That’s okay.

 Awnt Truth got you.

-So,
+We’re not in a rush.

 Let’s make this make sense.

 Cybersecurity is protecting your digital life
 the same way you protect your real one.

 You lock the door to your home.